olegv142/GsmMon/README.md

 The sender is authenticated implicitly unless the PIN is set and the sender address differs from the address used previously.
 In such case the new sender should provide PIN in order to be authenticated.

+The SMS sent back as the response will contain the current AC switch state (as 0 or 1), temperature and humidity readings, reporting interval and GSM network signal quality metric.

 ## Author